ArpanHalder/TeleMonitor/Hardware/Schimatics/README.md

-#Hardware Schimatics for telemonitoring nodes
+#Hardware Schematics for Telemonitoring nodes

-## How to Open
+## How to Read/Open

 The files are made with eagle cad.

-There are image files namingly  *.PNG
+There are image files naming  *.PNG

-Currently Schamatics is drawn in a way which can easily be implimented with vero board. (to avoid PCB printing cost for early developrers.)
+Currently Schematics is drawn in a way which can easily be implimented with one sided perforated board. (to avoid PCB printing cost for early developers.)
+*Please Note:* the top layer on PCB (the red streaks) need not to be solder bridged, rather a thin wire may be used which shall be soldered on bottom side.

 ### Current Job
-~~Looking forword to make a vias less PCB that can be printed and fabricated manually.~~
+~~Looking forward to make a vias less PCB that can be printed and fabricated manually.~~

 ~~On Veroboard~~

-Add more nesesarry components and reaggangement for improvements.
+Add more necessary components and rearrangement for improvements.